 Example: After a long bout of rigorous mental exertion, Sherlock Holmes would slip into an envelope of hebetude at his apartment on Baker Street.

 Apart from these quizzes, we provide quality IBPS PO Online Classes on Vidya Guru YouTube channel.
 Lakhs of students from across the country are benefiting from this valuable platform for exam preparation.
-This platform is equally useful for those who are interested in Online Preparation for SSC Exam and are in search of excellent subject matter experts.
+This platform is equally useful for those who are interested in Online Preparation for the SSC Exam and are in search of excellent subject matter experts.

 This blog has been published keeping in mind the pattern of English language vocabulary based questions asked in different competitive exams.
 To know more about our Coaching Courses and for further guidance, pls. feel free to write a mail at firstname.lastname@example.org.